arvyandwi/technical-test/README.md

 This is An API where you can rent a venue/facility.
 You can create a schedule, venue details, etc.

+You can register and login with token authorization.

-As of now is still in development.
+As of now, the API is still in development.